 Noah has been involved with the American Federation of Musicians since 1994.
 He served three terms on the executive board for Local 99 (Portland, OR) and is a current member of Local 23 (San Antonio, TX).
 Noah helped developed the nationally recognized "Handei" program for Fools in Paradise and has developed a new program, "Imagine: Music!" for his one man show, the Solo Sax Sessions.
 He was awarded a grant in 2013 to compose and produce Emmett Wheatfall's "Them Poetry Blues" project by the Regional Arts and Culture Council in Portland, OR.

 Noah currently lives in San Antonio, TX and hires out for a variety of occasions.
-His main groups are The Noah Peterson Jazz Ensembles, the Solo Sax Sessions, Widespread Noise, and GrooveTronX.
+His main groups are The Noah Peterson Jazz Ensembles, the Solo Sax Sessions, and Widespread Noise.

 Noah's company/record label, Peterson Entertainment, Llc carries some outstanding records of bands past and present.
 His catalog is always expanding and he works with other artists to develop their business practices.